top of page

 A’Mhormhaich (Morvich) by Hans Faber

 By midday it was clear and obvious to the bastard: it would be nearly impossible to make it all the way to Strath Carran in time.
 He got tired, stressed, and made another wrong decision.
-For some reason he dreaded turning north into the mountains, Glen Ling, and kept walking west along the road instead.
-Many kilometers he walked along the near empty highway going through the mountains.
-Nowhere water to obtain, either.
-So, no spot to pitch his tent and to end all this agony.
+For some reason, he dreaded turning north into the mountains, Glen Ling, and kept walking west along the road instead.
+Many kilometers he walked along the nearly empty highway going through the mountains.
+Nowhere to obtain water, either.
+So, no spot to pitch his tent and end all this agony.
 The bastard got exhausted.
 Only cigarettes kept him going.

-On a levelled stretch near Achmore close to Loch Carron, a horse with a blonde-haired rider approached the bastard.
-The bastard was happy to see a living soul after hours of walking.
-The horse was skittish.
-Maybe not used to people walking along the roadside on this late hour.
-It was a huge horse, and the bastard was a bit nervous too.
-During this status quo between horse and hiker how to pass each other, bastard and horsewoman came into conversation with each other.
+On a level stretch near Achmore close to Loch Carron, a horse with a blonde-haired rider approached the bastard.
+The bastard was happy to see a living soul after many hours of walking.
+The horse was skittish, maybe not used to people walking along the roadside at this late hour.
+It was a huge horse, and the bastard was a bit nervous, too.
+During this short stalemate between horse and hiker, how to pass each other, the bastard and horsewoman came into conversation with each other.
 She heard where he still had to go and said it was almost another 15 kilometers to Strath Carran.
-Not an easy walk.
-Easily another three hours.
+Not an easy walk — easily another three hours.
 "I can give you a lift," she added.
-But first had to go to her house to stable the horse.
+But first, she had to go to her house to stable the horse.
 This would take at least an hour, she explained.
 The bastard sensed some hesitation in her voice.
 “It's okay.
-I’ll manage,” he lied.
-Words he only could produce with great effort.
+I’ll manage,” he lied, words he could only produce with great effort.
 Of course, he wanted her to bring him.
 And so, they said goodbye.
 "Aye," she said.
 "Aij," the bastard replied.
-Aij or ay is, also, 'yes' in Old Frisian (Vries 2022).
+Aij or ay is, also, 'yes' in the Old Frisian language (Vries 2022).

 Bealach na Sróine by Hans Faber